 Unfortunately, it’s missing A/B testing, list management and spam testing.

-Postmark is a dedicated transactional email service, which, unlike Mailjet or Sendinblue, doesn’t cover email newsletters.
-This isn’t necessarily a bad thing, but it’s something to be aware of, as you’ll need to use another service for that.
-What it does offer are responsive templates for order receipts, password resets, etc., and, of course, you can create dynamic templates by editing the HTML and CSS.
+Postmark is a dedicated transactional email service, which you can also use to send bulk email newsletters.
+Responsive templates for order receipts, password resets, etc. are available, and, of course, you can create dynamic templates by editing the HTML and CSS.

 The interface is modern and easy to navigate, and the pricing is made simple by including all features – you simply pay for the number of emails you need.

 Firstly, in order to use this service, you must hold a Mailchimp account.

 Mailchimp Transactional Email is offered only as a paid add-on to a Mailchimp Standard or higher account.
 However, those on the free plan can activate the Mailchimp Transactional demo, which gives you up to 500 emails for free.
 Note that this is only available if you’re a new user of Mailchimp Transactional.

 As a paid add-on, you’re looking at paying $20 per 25,000 emails, though the more you buy, the less you’ll pay per email.

 You can add a dedicated IP for $29.95/month.

 Even though you can theoretically send emails for free by using your own website hosting provider, that's usually not a good idea.
 (SMTP) is a much better choice for sending transactional and bulk emails.
 Many mass email services have an unlimited amount of time, so you can rest assured that your emails will get delivered.

 If your website is built on WordPress, you might like to check out the best email plugins for WordPress.